gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Russell, after their first meeting, wrote:
 *"He is perhaps the most perfect example
-I have ever known of genius as traditionally conceived — passionate, profound, intense, and dominating."*
+I have ever known of genius as traditionally conceived: passionate, profound, intense, and dominating."*

-At Cambridge, Wittgenstein wrote the Tractatus during World War I — serving in the Austrian army on the Eastern Front, carrying the manuscript in his rucksack.
+At Cambridge, Wittgenstein wrote the Tractatus during World War I, serving in the Austrian army on the Eastern Front, carrying the manuscript in his rucksack.